Rodwell–Hoskins mechanism: Theory

-Later research has indicated that the Rodwell–Hoskins mechanism can be induced by monsoons other than the Indian monsoon, for example the South American monsoon may induce subsidence in the Southeastern Pacific and the North Pacific High may be a product of the North American monsoon.
-The subtropical anticyclones are subsequently strengthened by cooling over the oceans and cloud feedbacks and according to Miyasaka and Nakamura 2005 by solar (sensible) heating of the dry landmass under the descent region.
+Later research has indicated that the Rodwell–Hoskins mechanism can be induced by monsoons other than the Indian monsoon.
+For example, the South American monsoon may induce subsidence in the Southeastern Pacific and on the western slope of the Andes, and the North Pacific High may be a product of the North American monsoon.
+The subtropical anticyclones are subsequently strengthened by cooling over the oceans and cloud feedbacks, and according to Miyasaka and Nakamura 2005 by solar (sensible) heating of the dry landmass under the descent region.
 Thus, the Rodwell–Hoskins mechanism may play a role over most of the global subtropics and tropics, especially over the Mediterranean where the subtropical anticyclones are less influential than in other Mediterranean climates.
 It may play a lesser role in Southern Hemisphere anticyclone dynamics according to Seager et al. 2003, and only a minor role in intensifying the North Pacific High.

 According to Kelly and Mapes 2013, in the Community Atmosphere Model a strong Asian monsoon can extend the Rodwell–Hoskins mechanism to North America, resulting in drying of the western Atlantic.
 Smaller scale features such as the Thar Desert may also result from this mechanism.

 Evidence

 In June to August, ascent occurs over Africa and Asia, with centres over the northern Bay of Bengal and equatorial Africa.
-Descent occurs to the west of the Asian monsoon, that is over the Kyzylkum Desert, the eastern Mediterranean including southeastern Europe and eastern Sahara and in the eastern Atlantic.
-The longitude of the descent is connected to the underlying orography of the Zagros and Atlas Mountains and summer precipitation is negligible in the descent areas.
+Descent occurs to the west of the Asian monsoon, that is over the Kyzylkum Desert, the eastern Mediterranean including southeastern Europe and eastern Sahara, and in the eastern Atlantic.
+The longitude of the descent is connected to the underlying orography of the Zagros and Atlas Mountains, and summer precipitation is negligible in the descent areas.
 The Rodwell–Hoskins mechanism appears to be less important for the Arabian Desert, where the cooling through radiation and subsequent descent may instead be the key factor.